 Before counselling, I worked in agriculture for almost 20 years.
 My career took me from development projects in Africa to farmers’ kitchen tables across the UK and gave me a profound respect for those working in the industry.

 However, farming is a high risk occupation - not only physically, but also emotionally and psychologically.
 Intense workloads, long hours, disease, unpredictable weather, family tensions, market volatility, rural isolation, political uncertainty - the list of factors that farming families have to deal with is lengthy.

 I travelled the world to analyse the unique issues faced by farming communities and explored numerous initiatives dedicated to improving farmer and grower wellbeing.
 I presented my findings in the form of my Nuffield report ‘Supporting Farmer Wellbeing’ in 2016.
 As a Nuffield Scholar, I am committed to staying at the forefront of research and development in farmers’ mental health.
 I am proud to serve as a trustee to an award-winning charity dedicated to supporting the physical and mental wellbeing of the UK's farmers - The Farm Safety Foundation.

-I remain a vigorous advocate for agriculture and have a particular interest in working with farmers and those who live and work in rural areas.
+I remain a passionate advocate for agriculture and have a particular interest in working with farmers and those who live and work in rural areas.
 I’m also an experienced speaker and provide mental health training for agricultural groups and businesses.